ThoughtWorksInc/DeepLearning.scala/README.md

       i
     }

-The `Future` functions for immutable futures correspond to `async` method in `Async`, and the `await` postfixes to immutable futures corresponds to `await` method in `Async`.
+The `Future` functions for stateless futures correspond to `async` method in `Async`, and the `await` postfixes to stateless futures corresponds to `await` method in `Async`.

 ## Design

-Regardless of the familiar veneers between immutable futures and `scala.concurrent.Future`, I have made some different designed choices on immutable futures.
+Regardless of the familiar veneers between stateless futures and `scala.concurrent.Future`, I have made some different designed choices on stateless futures.

-### Immutability
+### Statelessness

-Immutable futures are stateless, they will never store result values or exceptions.
-Instead, immutable futures evaluate lazily, and they do the same work for every time you invoke `foreach` or `onComplete`.
-The behavior of immutable futures is more like monads in Haskell than futures in Java.
+The stateless futures are pure functional, they will never store result values or exceptions.
+Instead, stateless futures evaluate lazily, and they do the same work for every time you invoke `foreach` or `onComplete`.
+The behavior of stateless futures is more like monads in Haskell than futures in Java.

-Also, there is no `isComplete` method in immutable futures.
-As a result, the users of immutable futures are forced not to share futures between threads, not to check the states in futures.
-They have to care about control flows instead of threads, and build the control flows by defining immutable futures.
+Also, there is no `isComplete` method in stateless futures.
+As a result, the users of stateless futures are forced not to share futures between threads, not to check the states in futures.
+They have to care about control flows instead of threads, and build the control flows by defining stateless futures.

-By the way, immutable futures can be easy adapted to other mutable future implementation, and then the users can use the other future's mutable API on the adapted futures.
-For example, you can perform `scala.concurrent.Await.result` on an immutable future which is implicitly adapted to a `Future.ToConcurrentFuture`.
-By this approach, I have [ported](https://github.com/Atry/immutable-future-test) the most of `scala.async` test cases for immutable futures.
+By the way, stateless futures can be easy adapted to other stateful future implementation, and then the users can use the other future's stateful API on the adapted futures.
+For example, you can perform `scala.concurrent.Await.result` on a stateless future which is implicitly adapted to a `Future.ToConcurrentFuture`.
+By this approach, I have [ported](https://github.com/Atry/stateless-future-test) the most of `scala.async` test cases for stateless futures.

 ### Threading-free Model